RESEARCH STARTER

 According to estimates provided by the Japanese Economic Research Institute for Northeast Asia, the region of eastern Siberia might hold more than 18 percent of Russia’s oil and 29 percent of its natural gas.
 However, it should be noted that, thus far, only 5–6 percent of the resource-rich areas have been explored.
 Upon the completion of the exploration, TNK-BP believes these areas could be holding close to 75 billion barrels of oil reserves, more than a quarter of Saudi Arabia’s reserves.

 Russia’s energy power depends largely on western Siberia.
-The production in eastern Siberia and the far east remain minimal.
+The production in eastern Siberia and the Far East remains minimal.
 In 2007, the Russian government adopted the Eastern Gas Program.
 According to this program, gas production in these regions was projected to reach 492 billion cubic feet (150 billion cubic meters) per annum by 2020 and 531 billion cubic feet (162 billion cubic meters) by 2030.
 The program provided for gas exports of around 82–164 billion cubic feet (25–50 billion cubic meters) per annum, while exports of liquefied natural gas (LNG)—based on the production of Sakhalin—were projected at 68 billion cubic feet (21 billion cubic meters) per annum by 2020 and 92 billion cubic feet (28 billion cubic meters) by 2030.
-After its 2022 invasion of Ukraine, the Russian government began relying more heavily on the construction of infrastructure for LNG so it could reach markets that were no longer assessible via pipeline.
+After its 2022 invasion of Ukraine, the Russian government began relying more heavily on the construction of infrastructure for LNG so it could reach markets that were no longer accessible via pipeline.
 Its LNG exports increased 10 percent in 2022 but then decreased slightly in 2023 and 2024.
 The development of the country's reserves was also hindered by the war because sanctions limited its access to new technologies and financing.

 Russia’s Energy Strategy

 According to the data provided by the strategy statement, Russia would produce up to 535 million tons of oil and 3,084 billion cubic feet (940 billion cubic meters) of gas by 2030.
-The strategy planned for exports of 330 million tons of oil (an increase of 86 million tons compared to 2008) and 1,207 billion cubic feet (368 billion cubic meters) of gas (an increase of 636 billion cubic feet or 194 billion cubic meters compared to 2008) by 2030.
+The strategy planned for exports of 330 million tons of oil (an increase of 86 million tons compared to 2008) and 1,207 billion cubic feet (368 billion cubic meters) of gas (an increase of 636 billion cubic feet, or 194 billion cubic meters, compared to 2008) by 2030.

-Furthermore, as noted by Alexei Gromov, the former deputy director of Russia’s Institute of Energy Strategy, an important point of the strategy was to “support the Russian gas companies” in the E&P of gas fields as well as “building gas-transport infrastructure abroad” and widening the “integrated gas-transporting system between Europe and Asia” so as to give Moscow the upper hand in the management of energy flows.
+Furthermore, as noted by Alexei Gromov, the former deputy director of Russia’s Institute of Energy Strategy, an important point of the strategy was to “support the Russian gas companies” in the E&P of gas fields as well as “building gas-transport infrastructure abroad” and widening the “integrated gas-transporting system between Europe and Asia” to give Moscow the upper hand in the management of energy flows.

 According to Gromov, the strategy aimed to shift from a “resource-based and export-oriented” economy to an “innovative economy” that was further integrated into the global energy system.
 The strategy aimed to reduce the share of the energy sector in the structure of gross domestic product from 30 percent to 18 percent by 2030.